Qatar, Saudi Arabia say the West mobilizes support for Ukraine but falls short in the Middle East

 A former deputy prosecutor general of Ukraine told the BBC that the situation was emotional “because I see European people with blue eyes and blond hair … being killed every day.”

-A journalist on French TV said: “We’re not talking here about Syrians fleeing the bombing of the Syrian regime backed by [Russian President Vladimir Putin.]
+A journalist on French TV said: “We’re not talking here about Syrians fleeing the bombing of the Syrian regime backed by [Russian President Vladimir Putin].
 We’re talking about Europeans leaving in cars that look like ours to save their lives.”

-Comments like these, as well as the West’s large-scale reception of Ukrainians fleeing the war, has launched a conversation in the Middle East about what some see as tiers of refugees and wars treated unequally.
+Comments like these, as well as the West’s large-scale reception of Ukrainians fleeing the war, have launched a conversation in the Middle East about what some see as tiers of refugees and wars treated unequally.
 In a unanimous vote, the European Union adopted a plan to give Ukrainian refugees full access to the bloc for three years.
-The United States pledged to take in 100,000 refugees from Ukraine; for comparison, since Syria’s 11-year war began, the nation has taken in fewer than 30,000 refugees.
+The United States pledged to take in 100,000 refugees from Ukraine; for comparison, since Syria’s 11-year war began, the country has taken in fewer than Syrian 30,000 refugees.

 On various Arab social media platforms, a tweet by a Nigerian author and human rights lawyer has been shared tens of thousands of times.

-“Can’t get it out of my head that Europe cried about a ‘migrant crisis’ in 2015 against 1.4m refugees fleeing war in Syria and yet quickly absorbed some 2m Ukrainians within days, complete with flags and piano music,” said Ayo Sogunro.
+“Can’t get it out of my head that Europe cried about a ‘migrant crisis’ in 2015 against 1.4m refugees fleeing war in Syria and yet quickly absorbed some 2m Ukrainians within days, complete with flags and piano music,” Ayo Sogunro wrote.
 “Europe never had a migrant crisis.
 It has a racism crisis.”

 Can't get it out of my head that Europe cried about a 'migrant crisis' in 2015 against 1.4m refugees fleeing war in Syria and yet quickly absorbed some 2m Ukrainians within days, complete with flags and piano music.— Dr Ayo Sogunro (@ayosogunro) March 10, 2022